Activate Your ONFI Savings Right Now!

 - Do not drink alcohol or take other drugs that may make you sleepy or dizzy while taking ONFI without first talking to your healthcare provider.
 ONFI may make your sleepiness or dizziness much worse.

-- Like other antiepileptic drugs, ONFI may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
+- Like other seizure medicines, ONFI may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
 Call your healthcare provider right away if you have any symptoms of depression, especially sudden changes in mood, behaviors, thoughts, or feelings, and especially if they are new, worse, or worry you.
+Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop.

 - Tell your healthcare provider about all your medical conditions, including liver or kidney problems, lung problems (respiratory disease), depression, mood problems, or suicidal thoughts or behavior.